 Otherwise, we think an over-reliance on crowd calendars is a mistake.
 Don’t think that a perfect day depends on low crowds.
 Low crowds help, but like most any Disney park, the quality of your day is going to depend most on the amount of preparation you put into it.
 A beautiful California day can bring huge afternoon crowds any day of year.

-Disneyland celebrates a variety of events, including Halloween, Christmas, Lunar New Year, Food & Wine (in Spring), Dia de los Muertos, and others.
+As you can see, Disneyland celebrates a variety of events, including Halloween, Christmas, Lunar New Year, Food & Wine (in Spring), and others.
 We think the most compelling of these are Halloween and Christmas, primarily because they feature the Haunted Mansion overlay “Haunted Mansion Holiday,” which is a Nightmare Before Christmas overlay on Haunted Mansion.

 Christmas at Disneyland.
-The 2024 Disneyland holiday season will begin on November 15, 2024.
+The 2025 Disneyland holiday season will be from November 14, 2025 to January 7, 2026.
 Disney Tourist Blog has the best coverage of Christmas at Disneyland.

 Halloween at Disneyland.
-Halloween festivities at the parks will be held August 23 to October 31.
-Oogie Boogie Bash, a ticketed party was held Disney California Adventure select dates in September and October.
-This is a great event that we expect to see back in 2024.
+Halloween festivities at the parks will be held August 22 to October 31, 2025.
+Oogie Boogie Bash, a ticketed party is held at Disney California Adventure select dates in August through October.
+Oogie Boogie Bash is incredibly popular.

 How Long to Visit Disneyland

-For a first visit, we advise five days (usually three full days plus two travel days) at Disneyland resort for a first trip.
-This might be a bit surprising—surely even four days for two theme parks would be overkill!
+For a first visit, we advise four nights (three full days plus two travel days) at Disneyland resort for a first trip.
+This might be a bit surprising—surely even three days for two theme parks would be too much!
 But Disneyland is a special place.

-So, in a normal world, you’d want something like three and a half days for these parks.
+So, in general, you want something like three and a half days for these parks.
 First time visitors will want to take things slower, maybe see the hotels, and spend some time in Downtown Disney.
 All that adds up to three full days plus some half days on either end being a good length.

 That said, if you only have two full days, I would not tell you to start looking for another destination.
 You can do two amazing days at Disneyland, hitting all the highlights and many, if not most, of the other offerings.
-You’ll probably have to be more deliberate and open
+You’ll probably have to be more deliberate on your must-do rights and open to compromise when your schedule doesn’t cooperate, but it will be a great time.

 Getting To Disneyland